12 tips to help you spend less on holiday shopping

 This is another tip for those of you that host.
 If you have a large family and need a lot of food, plates, cutlery, etc. for dinner, buy at wholesale to save yourself some dough.
 An even better way to save on food would be to have a potluck.
 Have each person attending your gathering bring one dish.
 This will also save you lots of cooking time and stress!

 Leaving your Christmas lights on all night long can rack up a hefty electric bill.
-National Grid warns that electric bills could jump 64% this winter.
+National Grid customers in Massachusetts can expect a 3–3.5% increase in their electric bills for the fall of 2024.
 According to electricchoice.com, the average kWh(kilowatt-hour) rate is 12 cents per kWh.
 Outdoor string lights using 10,000 watts at 7 hours a night for 45 days = $378.00!
 Add that with the cost of electricity for your indoor tree and any other plug-in decorations, and you could end up paying an extra $400+ on your monthly bill.

 Lastly, when you receive gifts in bags or boxes, don’t throw them out!
 Save them for use next year.
 You may even be able to save bows.
 If you find that you still don’t have enough gift packaging for next year, go to your local stores the day after Christmas when everything is marked down by 50%!
 Wait even longer, and you could score some wrapping supplies or decorations for 75% off.
 This brings us back to our very first tip: start your shopping as early as possible!